Frequently asked questions

-The full name is Volunteers in Medicine, Chattanooga, Inc. VIM is a medical clinic funded by community contributions.
-It provides respectful, high quality medical and health care services to low income, uninsured residents of Hamilton County, Tennessee.
-Providers are volunteer physicians and nurses.
+VIM stands for Volunteers in Medicine.
+VIM Chattanooga is a local medical clinic funded by community contributions.
+It provides respectful, high quality medical and health care services to low income, uninsured residents of Hamilton County, Tennessee and surrounding counties.
+Our providers are volunteer physicians and nurses.

 When is the Clinic Open and Where is it Located?

 VIM is open Monday – Wednesday 9 AM – 4 PM.
 VIM is closed and unstaffed on Thursdays and Fridays.